 Bullying is a serious problem facing school-aged children.
 In recent years, there has been increasing attention and awareness directed toward the issue of bullying in schools.

-In September 2011, the Anti-Bullying Bill of Rights took effect.
-The law requires schools to prevent, report, investigate, and respond to bullying.
+New Jersey’s Anti-Bullying Bill of Rights (ABR) requires schools, including charter schools and approved private schools for students with disabilities, to prevent, report, investigate, and respond to harassment, intimidation, and bullying (HIB).
 The law also requires training for teachers, school staff, and school board members.
 School districts must have district anti-bullying coordinators, school anti-bullying specialists, and school safety teams (which includes a parent of a student).
 Every year, school districts must report bullying incidents to the New Jersey Department of Education (NJ DOE).
-The NJ DOE gives each school district and each school in the district a grade on how the school district or school is carrying out the requirements of the Anti-Bullying Bill of Rights.
-School districts are required to post the report and the grade their schools have received on their website.

 What is bullying?